-Attachment & sale of property
+Attachment & sale of a property in execution

 One of the modes of execution of a decree of a civil court is either by attachment and sale, or by sale without attachment, of any property.